Walter Pennington Named International League Pitcher of the Week

 Omaha Storm Chasers News Release

 The native of Broomfield, Colorado struck out 12 batters over 6.1 scoreless innings and allowed just one hit while not walking a batter.
 12 strikeouts ranked tied for second in the league, while he was one of seven pitchers that did not allow an earned run while throwing at least 6.0 innings, with the most strikeouts of that group.
 Pennington appeared in three games during Omaha's series at Indianapolis, including a start in the second game of a doubleheader sweep on Thursday, May 30.
-He struck out four over 2.0 perfect innings in relief on Monday, May 29, tied a career high with six strikeouts over his 3.0-inning start and then struck out two over 1.2 perfect innings on Sunday, May 2 to earn the win.
+He struck out four over 2.0 perfect innings in relief on Monday, May 29, tied a career high with six strikeouts over his 3.0-inning start and then struck out two over 1.2 perfect innings to earn a win on Sunday, May 2.

 Signed as an undrafted free agent by the Kansas City Royals out of Colorado School of Mines in August 2020, Pennington has appeared in 23 games this season for the Storm Chasers (2 starts) with a 3-2 record, 2 saves and a 1.85 ERA (8 ER in 39.0 IP).
 The southpaw has struck out 62 batters over his 39.0 innings and ranks tied second in the International League in appearances, while fifth in the league in strikeouts.
 His 50 strikeouts when pitching in relief are the most of any Minor League pitcher in 2024, while a 40.8% strikeout rate ranks second among all Minor League pitchers (min.
 30.0 innings).